ilyanefox/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
-I'll have to learn how to use the Google Authentication provider for the login.
+I'll have to learn how to do responsive design.
 ### Project Tracker

 [Trello Board](https://trello.com/b/2838XkH9/liftoff)